California Overtime Wage Calculator

 0

-California overtime law requires employers to pay nonexempt employees who are 18 years of age or older for overtime hours worked.
-For employees who are between 16-17 years of age, and not required by law to attend school, will also be entitled to overtime benefits.
-This law includes nonexempt employees who are paid hourly, salary, and those who are paid on piece rate.
+California's overtime law requires employers to pay nonexempt employees who are 18 years of age or older for overtime hours worked.
+Employees who are between 16-17 and not required by law to attend school are also entitled to overtime benefits.
+This law includes nonexempt employees who are paid hourly, salary, and on-piece rates.

-An employer is required to pay their employees one and one-half times their regular rate of pay for all hours over 8 hours in a workday, and over 40 hours in a workweek.
+An employer is required to pay employees one-and-one-half times their regular rates of pay for all hours exceeding eight hours in a workday and 40 hours in a workweek.

-California overtime law requires employees to receive twice their regular pay when more than 12 hours are performed in a workday or more than 8 hours are worked on their seventh consecutive working day.
+California overtime law mandates employees receive twice their regular pay when more than 12 hours are performed in a workday or more than eight hours are worked on their seventh consecutive working day.

-It is very important to understand who and who’s not eligible to receive overtime benefits in the state of California.
-Although most employees in California are eligible to receive overtime pay, there are certain types of employees that are not entitled to overtime pay.
+It's very important to understand who is and who’s not eligible to receive overtime benefits in the state of California.
+Although most employees in the state are eligible to receive overtime pay, there are certain types of employees who are not.

-DYK, employees do not have to be a resident of California in order to qualify for California’s overtime laws?
+Pro tip: Employees do not have to be residents of California to qualify for California’s overtime laws?

 Employees who are excluded from California overtime pay include:

-Some unionized workers involved in a collective bargaining agreement.
+Some unionized workers involved in collective bargaining agreements.

-Employees who are labeled and classified as an outside salesperson.
+Employees who are labeled and classified as outside salespeople.

-Workers who hold a specific occupation with overtime rules.
+Workers who hold specific occupations with exempt overtime rules.

-Employees who are classified as exempt employees whose primary duties include professional, administrative, or executive roles.
+Employees who are classified as exempt, whose primary duties include professional, administrative, or executive roles.

 Professional Exemption

 1. A person who earns more than twice the state minimum wage for full-time employment.
-2. Someone whose job is in medicine, law, optometry, architecture, dentistry, engineering, accounting, teaching, art, and science and does not involve manual labor.
+2. Someone who works in medicine, law, optometry, architecture, dentistry, engineering, accounting, teaching, art, and science and does not involve manual labor.

 For additional information on California’s overtime exemption rule, we recommend visiting the State of California Department of Industrial Regulations.